 How to Install and Configure Really Simple SSL WordPress Plugin

 SSL stands for Secure Sockets Layer.
 It is a cryptographic protocol technology designed and developed for transporting data securely between a web server and a browser over the computer network.
-After purchasing SSL certificate for a domain especially if the website running on WordPress, we will have to install and configure Really Simple SSL plugin to fix insecure and mix content issues.
+After purchasing an SSL certificate for a domain, we have work to do.
+Especially if the website running on WordPress, we will have to install and configure the Really Simple SSL plugin to fix insecure and mix content issues.

 Table of Contents

-Well, we have and often we share very useful and organized data on a website.
-If you are a blogger you’ll know how an article takes your time & hard work to get well organized and informative.
-So, don’t you want to present that article in a decent and more secured way?
+Well, we have, and often we share instrumental and organized data on a website.
+If you are a blogger, you’ll know how an article takes your time & hard work to get well organized and informative.
+So, don’t you want to present that article more decently and securely?

 Install and Configure Really Simple SSL Plugin

-Really Simple SSL is a very popular and powerful plugin for loading a WordPress website over HTTPS.
-This plugin helps to introduce SSL certificate with the user’s browser.
-The plugin can be used for free and you can download from WordPress plugin repository.
+The Really Simple SSL is a viral and powerful plugin for loading a WordPress website over HTTPS.
+This plugin helps to introduce an SSL certificate with the user’s browser.
+The plugin can be used for free, and you can download it from the WordPress plugin repository.

 This plugin is being used over 3 million WordPress websites.